nikitaKurtin/crypters/README.md

     - LocalStorage
     - SessionStorage
     - IndexedDB
-    - **H.W.
-Who wants to practice a little, create a small library of your favorite movies or books**
+    - **HW** Who wants to practice a little, create a small library of your favorite movies or books